nylar357/Secure_Kali/README.md

 Monitoring and restricting port scans using PortSentry
 ## Disclaimer

-This repository and the data provided has been created purely for the purposes of academic research and for the development of effective security techniques and is not intended to be used to attack systems except where explicitly authorized.
-It is your responsibility to obey all applicable local, state and federal laws.

 Project maintainers assume no liability and are not responsible for any misuse or damage caused by the data therein.